zoogen/zoo/language.md

 # Language

-This is an introduction to the Zoo Language, which is a work in progress.
+This is the aspirational design of the Zoo Programming Language.
+It's a work in progress.

 Feedback is welcome at
 <a href="mailto:lexads@zxoo.xai"